ruricolist/overlord/README.md

 Overlord is developed and tested on Clozure and SBCL.
 In the future it may officially support other Lisp implementations, but that is not a priority.
-Lisp implementations that do not support image-based persistence (e.g. ECL) are unlikely to receive support.

 ## Examples

-Here are some examples of how to make direct use of Overlord:
+Here are some projects that make direct use of Overlord:

 1. [cl-https-everywhere][].
 In-process [HTTPS Everywhere][] rulesets, automatically fetched from the HTTPS Everywhere repository and